Dynamical Inflation Stimulated Cogenesis

 Mass terms for $\psi_1$ and $\chi_i$ are forbidden by the $Z_3$ symmetry.
 Those fields do have Yukawa couplings to the inflaton $\Phi$.
 The $\psi_{1L}$ and $\psi_{1R}$ are two Weyl doublets, while there are two flavours of $\chi_{iL}$ and $\chi_{iR}$.
 Therefore, when $\Phi$ settles to its non-zero minimum, these states will form four Dirac fermions whose mass is proportional to $\langle \Phi \rangle$.
 To simplify the analysis, we take the following ansatz for the 16 different Yukawa couplings:

 This is equivalent to choosing the Yukawa matrix to be diagonal in a certain basis.
 There are two Dirac fermions which we call $N_h$ with mass $y\langle \Phi \rangle$, and two much lighter Dirac fermions with mass $\tilde{y}\langle \Phi \rangle$ which we call $N_l$.
-The $N_l$ are the right handed neutrinos and will have masses comparable to the reheating temperature after inflation.
+The $N_l$ will have masses comparable to the reheating temperature after inflation.
 The $N_h$, which couple much more strongly to the inflaton, will have important loop contributions to the inflaton potential.

 As this is a Coleman Weinberg-type model, we also suppress the bare mass term for the Higgs.
 This mass is then generated dynamically by the $\lambda_{\Phi H}$ operator in the Lagrangian.
 In order to get the correct Higgs mass, we require